Abhishek-karmakar/AI-deep-convolutional-q-learning/README.md

 ----------------------------
 Make the AI class which will use the forward function in it to finally join the body and the brain.

+	To do the whole proagation.
+	1.> Receiving the input images.
+Since we are getting them from a neural network they will be in a special type.
+So we'll have to format them in a special structure.
+The Torch structure.
+	2.> Convert the images into a Numpy array
+	3.> coneert the array into the torch tensor.
+	4.> Finally put the torch tensor into the torch variable whih will contain both the Tensor and the Gradient. (for the dynamic Graph)
+	5.> once the above steps are taken then the image will be able to enter the neural network and proper propagation of the signals can take place.

+	 input = Variable(torch.from_numpy(np.array(inputs, dtype = np.float32)))